open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ## Get Started

-The Edge Microvisor Toolkit operates on an immutable EMT image, where packages are integrated into the image itself.
+The Edge Microvisor Toolkit runs on a fixed EMT image, with packages embedded directly into the image.
-To update these packages, you need to build a new EMT image with updated packages.
-This guide provides step-by-step instructions for setting up the environment necessary to update the Edge Microvisor Toolkit on a standalone node using USB drive.
+To update these packages, you must create a new EMT image that includes the updated packages.
+This guide offers detailed instructions for preparing the environment needed to update the Edge Microvisor Toolkit on a standalone node using a USB drive.

 ### Step 1: Prerequisites

-Make sure your standalone node is provisioned with the specified version of immutable image.
-Follow all instructions outlined in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.
+Ensure that your standalone node is equipped with the designated version of the immutable image.
+Adhere to all the steps provided in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.

 #### **Important Notes**:
 Note #1: Please be aware that updates to the Edge Microvisor Toolkit are not compatible with mutable or ISO images.